roeschter/nats-architecture-and-design/adr/ADR-44.md

 When the server starts and determines it cannot start an asset for any reason it should set this mode and fields.

+For starting incompatible streams in offline mode we would need to load the config in the current manner to figure out which subjects Streams would listen on since even while Streams are offline we do need the protections of overlapping subjects to be active to avoid issues later when the Stream can come online again.

 # Safe unmarshalling of JSON data

 The JetStream API and Meta-layer should start using the `DisallowUnknownFields` feature in the go json package and